 The guidelines produced by my local diabetes team state the following: ‘

 The evidence to support the use of low-carbohydrate diets in people with Type 1 diabetes is limited.
-The Diabetes Control and Complication Trial showed that lower carbohydrate, and higher saturated, monounsaturated and total fat intake were associated with higher HbA1c levels (Delahanty et al, 2009).
-There is a lack of robust, good quality and long term evidence to support the universal use of low carbohydrate diets as a standard approach (<50g/day) for all individuals with diabetes……
+The Diabetes Control and Complication Trial showed that lower carbohydrates and higher saturated, monounsaturated, and total fat intake were associated with higher HbA1c levels (Delahanty et al., 2009).
+There is a lack of robust, good quality, and long term evidence to support the universal use of low carbohydrate diets as a standard approach (<50g/day) for all individuals with diabetes……

 …The local policy for the management of Type 1 diabetes is within the Secondary care Specialist Diabetes Team where they have access to a multidisciplinary team including a specialist dietitian…’

 Low carb diets don’t raise HbA1c in me or dozens of other T1.
-There is evidence that low carb in T1 not only improves control, but that it can be sustained for at least 4 years ( the length of the trial),https://dmsjournal.biomedcentral.com/articles/10.1186/1758-5996-4-23 with a reduction in hypo’s and a longer percentage of time spent in the normal range of blood glucose. https://www.ncbi.nlm.nih.gov/pubmed/28345762 .
-My HbA1c had been in the diabetic range before I decided to go keto, and has been in the non-diabetic and even normal range post keto.
+There is evidence that low carb in T1 not only improves control but that it can be sustained for at least four years ( the length of the trial),https://dmsjournal.biomedcentral.com/articles/10.1186/1758-5996-4-23 with a reduction in hypos and a longer percentage of time spent in the normal range of blood glucose. https://www.ncbi.nlm.nih.gov/pubmed/28345762.
+My HbA1c had been in the diabetic range before I decided to go keto and has been in the non-diabetic and even healthy range post keto.
 Anecdotal?
 N=1.
-Yes but N=1 times many people.
+Yes, but N=1 times many people.
 Take a look at the NICE guidelines CG17 on Type 1.

 So, my current choice of management fits within the guidelines.
 My preference in nutrition is nutritional ketosis.
-But I am in this strange world where on the one hand as a doctor I am under pressure to tow the line and on the other as a patient ( and doctor) I know that the current recommendations are badly flawed.
+But I am in this strange world where on the one hand, as a doctor, I am under pressure to toe the line, and on the other, as a patient ( and doctor), I know that the current recommendations are severely flawed.
 I do not think it is ethical to toe the line.
-The irony is that there is long term robust research on high carb diets and it doesn’t inspire me as someone with Type 1 diabetes to follow that research.
+The irony is that there is long term robust research on high carb diets, and it doesn’t inspire me as someone with Type 1 diabetes to follow that research.
 I will just decline in health.
 Inevitably.
 Keto has given me a chance I might not.
 Better to take the chance than succumb to the inevitable.
 Even worse, the quoted evidence in local guidelines isn’t even low carb!
-Unless you take 210g a day as low carb.
-Which of course is nowhere near.
-I have written to them about it but they are sticking with their original statement.
+Unless you think that 210g a day is low carb.
+Which, of course, is nowhere near.
+I have written to them about it, but they are sticking with their original statement.

-diabetes.org.uk suggest frequent monitoring, carrying ID, and letting someone know where you are if running alone.
+diabetes.org.uk suggests frequent monitoring, carrying ID, and letting someone know where you are if running alone.
 And also talk to my specialist team for advice.

-Runners World suggest talking to specialist to discuss training regimen and goals, taking 15-30g glucose per 30-60 mins, ( that is my day’s allowance OMG!) and to adjust both carbs and insulin.
+Runners World suggests talking to specialists to discuss training regimen and goals, taking 15-30g glucose per 30-60 mins, ( that is my day’s allowance OMG!) and to adjust both carbs and insulin.
 There is then a discussion on glucose gel mixtures.
 Oh, and if you are out for over an hour, don’t go alone.

 Hmm.
 Mainly trial and error, then.
-So nothing earth shattering there.
+So, nothing earth-shattering there.
 Of course, that can only be as good as it gets, low carb or high carb.
-We each have our own type of diabetes and must manage it accordingly.
+We each have our unique Type 1 diabetes and must manage it accordingly.
 I respect most of the recommendations anyway, whether running or not.
 That is standard practice amongst us Type 1’s.
 It is simply sensible.
-My main problem is that I have not injected more than 4 units of rapid-acting insulin at a time for nearly 2 years.
+My main problem is that I have not injected more than 4 units of rapid-acting insulin at a time for nearly two years.
 I am out of practice.
 To take the recommended 30g carb up to every 15 minutes is 240g or 1000 calories in the run times that I do.
 That would be the right amount of calories for the run.
 But how on earth would I plan for that with carb-counting alone?

-240g carbs without exercise is 24 units of insulin roughly according to my personal insulin carb ratio.
-Minus of course the exercise.
-I would be burning all of that carbohydrate up as I ran so really any extra insulin would be unnecessary in practice.
+240g carbs without exercise are 24 units of insulin roughly according to my insulin carb ratio.
+Minus, of course, the activity.
+I would be burning all of that carbohydrate up as I ran, so really, any extra insulin would be unnecessary in practice.

-But, If I was going to be burning glucose, I would need to ensure I had enough insulin to get that glucose out of the blood and into the tissues.
-Otherwise we are talking the dreaded ketoacidosis.
-Would the long-acting insulin be enough on it’s own?
+But, If I were going to be burning glucose, I would need to ensure I had enough insulin to get that glucose out of the blood and into the tissues.
+Otherwise, we are talking about the dreaded ketoacidosis.
+Would the long-acting insulin be enough on its own?
 Possibly, as I would not be producing much glucagon, but would be producing more adrenaline and cortisol.
-10 years ago when I did a series of once a year half-marathons I opted for 4-6 units but mostly ran glucoses in the teens for most of the run, with low glucoses a few hours later.
+Ten years ago, when I ran once-a-year half-marathons, I opted for 4-6 units but mostly ran glucose in the teens for most of the run, with low glucose occurring a few hours later.
 Some people even mention monitoring into the night to anticipate late hypos.
 That has never been a problem for me.

-To be honest, I have got my body into reasonable shape.
+To be honest, I have got my body into a reasonable shape.
 Considering that my insulin resistance was 3 hours just 18 months ago, measured by the time to act of rapid insulin, getting this down to near normal is remarkable.
 I consider that I have done well but mindful of the fact that I have work to do.
 I need to look at how fats affect insulin resistance.
 They certainly do.
-I can have perfectly flat glucose levels for hours after a high fat meal at whatever level it ‘sets’ at.
-It can be 4mmol/l , or 9mmol/l ,but will only budge with physical activity, not with injecting rapid acting insulin (well, it does eventually of course).
+I can have perfectly flat glucose levels for hours after a high-fat meal at whatever level it ‘sets’ at.
+It can be 4mmol/l, or 9mmol/l, but will only budge with physical activity, not with injecting rapid-acting insulin (well, it does eventually, of course).
 A strange one that.
-But, even though my HbA1c is in or near the normal range, and I am used to good control, it is by no means the end of the story.
-So, there is still something about my own T1 that is proving difficult to work out.
-I have found that fasting for 18-24 hours is helpful and I do this a lot.
-But when I get stressed or bored I find that it is difficult to fast.
+But, even though my HbA1c is in the normal range, and I am used to good control, it is by no means the end of the story.
+So, there is still something about my T1 that is proving difficult to work out.
+I have found that fasting for 18-24 hours is helpful, and I do this a lot.
+But when I get stressed or bored, I find that it is difficult to fast.
 Lifestyle and not just diet seems to be fundamental.

-In the end I chickened out of carb-loading for this run.
-I was out late the night before and had an early start and a 2 hour drive to the venue.
+In the end, I chickened out of carb-loading for this run.
+I was out late the night before and had an early start and a two-hour drive to the venue.
 It was a cold day, and I was just not in the mood for all of that planning and monitoring.
 So, I just turned up and ran.
 It was all routine.
 I decided on an omelette this time, not a fast.
 I rustled it up on a camping stove on arrival.
-A mug of black coffee, and off we went.
-A lovely run in the countryside round a reservoir.
+A mug of black coffee, and off we went—a lovely run in the countryside around a reservoir.
 Glucose control was okay.
-There was a slight rise of glucose to 11mmol/l at the start but it trickled down to 6mmol/l at the end.
+There was a slight rise of glucose to 11mmol/l at the start, but it trickled down to 6mmol/l at the end.
 I decided on no rapid on this run.
-Perhaps a unit at the start would have been better, but to be honest, I was a bit bored.
+Perhaps a unit at the beginning would have been better, but to be honest, I was a bit bored.
 I wasn’t in the mood that day.